-"Estonian" CIT is available to limited liability companies, joint-stock companies, simple joint-stock companies, limited partnerships or limited joint-stock partnerships in which the shareholders, stockholders or partners are exclusively individuals.
+"Estonian" CIT is available to limited liability companies, joint-stock companies, simple joint-stock companies, limited partnerships or limited joint-stock partnerships in which the shareholders, stockholders or partners are exclusively natural persons.

-Companies can benefit from lump sum CIT if certain conditions are met (e.g., the company's shareholders, stockholders or co-partners should be individuals only, the company should not hold shares in other entities, the company's passive income should not exceed its operating income).
+Companies can benefit from lump sum CIT if certain conditions are met (e.g., the company's shareholders, stockholders or co-partners should be natural persons only, the company should not hold shares in other entities, the company's passive income should not exceed its operating income).